We’ve had Wally the Newfoundland Dog for a week. Here are some common questions I get about him, including some observations:

 - He seems too laid back.

-He was well socialized.
-The breeders we got him from did a wonderful job introducing him to new experiences, being around lots of other dogs and people.
+He was well socialized. did a wonderful job introducing him to new experiences, being around lots of other dogs and people.
 Plus, puppies sleep a lot.
 Wally is active until around 3pm, taking a nap every couple of hours before then.
 After that, he sleeps more often, although at around 10pm he has another spurt of energy that lasts for about 45 minutes.

 - Is Wally house-trained yet?